Indonesian Tsunami: Death Toll Hits 1,200; Survivors Desperate For Aid

 The death toll could rise even higher, officials warn, as workers clear debris, rubble and vehicles that were swept away by a massive wave of seawater on Friday.

-The tsunami was triggered by a 7.5-magnitude earthquake that struck along the coastal district of Donggala on Friday.
+The tsunami was triggered by a 7.5 magnitude earthquake that struck along the coastal district of Donggala on Friday.
 Most of the dead were found in nearby Palu, a city of nearly 300,000 where an onlooker took a video of the seawater raging ashore just after 5 p.m., local time.

 Detik-detik saat tsunami menerjang Pantai Palu pada 28/9/2018 sore pascagempa 7,7 SR mengguncang Donggala.
 Tinggi tsunami sekitar 3 meter.
 Permukiman di sekitar pantai hancur disapu tsunami. pic.twitter.com/GnxecozDKk— Sutopo Purwo Nugroho (@Sutopo_PN) September 28, 2018